Configure and activate AudioHook Monitor in Genesys Cloud

 Configure AudioHook Monitor Credentials

-After a few seconds, the installation initiates a connection check to the server.
-If the connection check succeeds, the status changes to Active.
-If the check fails, an error appears.
+After a few seconds, the installation opens a connection check to the server.
+If the connection check succeeds, then the status changes to Active.
+If the check fails, then an error appears.